Flight attendant: Emotional labour

-In advertising
+Sponsorship and advertising

-In the 1960s and 1970s, many airlines began advertising the attractiveness and friendliness of their stewardesses.
+In the 1960s and 1970s, many airlines began advertising the attractiveness and friendliness of their flight attendants.
 National Airlines began a "Fly Me"; campaign using attractive female flight attendants with taglines such as "I'm Lorraine.
 Fly me to Orlando."
-(A low budget 1973 film about three flight attendants, Fly Me, starring Lenore Kasdorf, was based on the ad campaign.)
 Braniff International Airways presented a campaign known as the "Air Strip" with similarly attractive young female flight attendant changing uniforms mid-flight.
-In the United States, many airlines had a policy such that only unmarried women could be flight attendants, as well as a mandatory retirement age of 32 for stewardesses because of the belief women would be less appealing and attractive after this age.
+In the United States, many airlines had a policy such that only unmarried women could be flight attendants, as well as a mandatory retirement age of 32 for flight attendants because of the belief women would be less appealing and attractive after this age.
 Many of the women were recruited as seniors in college and in beauty pageants.

 In 1968, the EEOC declared age restrictions on flight attendants' employment to be illegal sex discrimination under Title VII of the Civil Rights Act of 1964.

-Flight attendant Roz Hanby became a minor celebrity when she became the face of British Airways in their "Fly the Flag" advertising campaign over a seven-year period in the 1980s.
-Singapore Airlines is currently one of the few airlines still choosing to use the image of their female flight attendants, known as Singapore Girls, in their advertising material.
-However, this is starting to be phased out, in favour of advertising which emphasises the modernity of their fleet.
+Emirates have long sponsored international sporting events and employ their flight attendants to present awards at Wimbledon and other events.